davidsiems/bitpacker/README.md

-    bp list                      // lists installed packages and their versions bp install                   // makes /bitpacks reflect what's in the manifest (packages.txt) bp cleanslate                // uninstalls all packages and resets packages.txt
+    bp list                      // lists installed packages and their versions bp install                   // makes /bitpacks reflect what's in the manifest (packages.txt) bp cleanslate                // uninstalls all packages and resets packages.txt bp update-bp                 // updates bp to the latest available version

 ## develop a package: